adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-04-overcoming-content-chaos-with-digital-asset-management.md

 ## Getting set up

-Find out more about Assets in CloudCannon, and how to configure your chosen DAM system over on our [Documentation](https://cloudcannon.com/documentation/articles/introduction-to-assets-and-dams/){: target="_blank" rel="noopener"} pages.
+Find out more about Assets in CloudCannon, and how to configure your chosen DAM system over on our [Documentation](https://cloudcannon.com/documentation/articles/introduction-to-assets-and-dams/) pages.
 And remember, you can always reach out to our support team in-app if you have any questions along the way.